shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

 * `\Shopware\Bundle\CartBundle\Domain\Tax\TaxRuleCalculator`
     * Tax calculation is based on a price with a simple tax rate
     * Example
-        * 100.00 € should be calculated with 19% tax rate
+        * 100.00 € should be calculated with a 19% tax rate

 * `\Shopware\Bundle\CartBundle\Domain\Tax\PercentageTaxRuleCalculator`
     * Tax calculation is based on a percentage price value
     * Example:
         * total price: 100.00 €
-        * 90.00€ should be calculated with 19% tax rate
+        * 90.00€ should be calculated with a 19% tax rate
-        * 10.00€ should be calculated with  7% tax rate
+        * 10.00€ should be calculated with a 7% tax rate

 ## Extensibility concept
 All services in the CartBundle defined inside the service container, which means each service can be replaced or decorated.

 ### Example - Discount for new customers
-The following examples shows, one possible solution, to add a dynamic discount for new customers.
+The following examples shows one possible solution for creating dynamic discounts for new customers.
 ```
 <?php